 The cold water at the sink shrank Jeannette's hot fingers back to their usual size.
 Spider/Gladys smirked at her in the mirror.
 "But Jeannie here's young.
 I bet she doesn't mind having a young man to work with, do you, hon?"
 Her tone dug Jeannette in the ribs.
 "He's not badlooking at all, you think?"

 Pink Sweater Lady chimed in.
 "No, he sure isn't.
 In fact, if I was a year or two younger..."
 Spider twittered with laughter.
 "A year or two?
 Honey, don't you just wish."

-Jeannette felt like she had a bad sunburn.
+Jeannette's face burned as if she had stood out in the sun for hours.
 She had to squeeze between the two women to get to the paper towels, and she rubbed her hands on the sour-smelling paper and threw it out as fast as she could.
 "I think we're supposed to be back now," she said.